Where to order

 - Stolen Sharpie Revolution by Alex Wrekk (originally 2005, currently on 6th edition)

 - Make a Zine!
-20th anniversary edition by Bill Brent and Joe Biel [you can borrow the 1997 edition over at archive.org]
+20th anniversary edition by Bill Brent and Joe Biel [borrow at archive.org]

 Tutorials